Kairos: Modern rhetorical definition

 According to Bitzer, kairos is composed of exigence, audience, and constraints.
 Exigence is the inherent pressure to do something about a situation immediately, with the action required depending on the situation.
 The audience are the listeners who the rhetor is attempting to persuade.
 Constraints are the external factors that challenges the rhetor's ability to influence, such as the audience's personal beliefs and motivations.

 Additionally, factors such as cultural background, previous social experiences, and current mood, can influence the capacity to see and understand the correct and opportune moment of action.
 Thus, the difficulty of using kairos in a modern rhetorical setting is understanding and working within its constraints, while also carefully considering unexpected situations and encounters that arise, in order to present one's rhetorical argument as naturally as possible.

-Definitions of kairos using modern English are inherently vague: There is no one word in today's English language that succinctly encompasses the meaning of kairos (similar to ethos, logos, and pathos).
+There is no one word in today's English language that succinctly encompasses the meaning of kairos.
 Michael Harker (2007) says, "Like the 'points' on the rhetorical triangle, the meaning of kairos is not definitive but rather a starting point for grasping the whole of an argument."
 The inclusion of kairos in modern composition has not been implicitly made, but there are undertones.
 Various components of kairos are included in modern composition and have made profound effects on modern composition theory.

-The purpose of kairos in modern rhetoric is mostly focused on the placement of logos, pathos, and ethos.
+The purpose of kairos in modern rhetoric is mostly focused on the placement of logos, pathos and ethos.
 It is used as a "starting point" in modern rhetoric.
 Kelly Pender (2003) states the inclusion of kairos within discourse "would try to shift the focus of personal writing from the writer's experiences and emotions to a broader perspective that explicitly concentrates on the rhetorical situation ...."
 Kairos is an expressive inclusion within the overall subject of discourse, and one that has an effect on the entire rhetoric.

 Christian Lundberg and William Keith (2008) describe kairos in their rhetoric guide as the concept that "there is an exact right time to deliver a message if the audience is to be persuaded."
 Concepts such as relevance, recent events, and who the audience is play a role in determining the right moment to speak.
 Which has to do with the implications of the original definition for kairos.
 This implication is if "the target was moving and the soldier only had a narrow gap, the timing of the shot was crucial."